-Satisfactory Academic Progress - A student is considered to be making satisfactory academic progress if the student maintains a cumulative 2.0 program grade point average (GPA) or better and the student's attendance is within limits prescribed in the attendance policy.
+- 1. A student is considered to be making satisfactory academic progress if the student maintains a 2.0 grade point average (GPA) or better, or a C or better in the Program Grade and the student's attendance is within limits prescribed in the attendance policy.
 Satisfactory academic progress may be defined differently in programs or courses for which special grading scales exist to meet state or national certifications or other special requirements.
-Requirements are defined in the applicable program handbook and/or course syllabi.
+Requirements are defined in the applicable program handbook and/or course syllabi. - 2.
+If a student is dismissed due to poor academic performance, the student may appeal the dismissal by following the Student Appeal Process described in the Student Behavior and Discipline Policy and Procedures.
+A student's failure to abide by these terms may be cause for student dismissal from the program.